2002 Michigan gubernatorial election: Campaign

-The Democratic Party was a competitive, three-way race with between state Attorney General Jennifer Granholm, former Gov. James Blanchard (who was upset by Engler in 1990) and former House Minority Whip David Bonior.
+The Democratic Party primary was a competitive, three-way race with between state Attorney General Jennifer Granholm, former Gov. James Blanchard (who was upset by Engler in 1990) and former House Minority Whip David Bonior.

 Granholm was accused in the 2002 Democratic primary of several allegations of cronyism while working as Wayne County Corporation Counsel.
 Her husband, Daniel Mulhern, had received several contracts for his leadership training company shortly after Granholm left her position as a Wayne County Corporation Counsel in 1998.
 He received nearly $300,000 worth of contracts, despite being the highest bidder for one of those contracts.
 Opponents criticized Granholm supporters for engaging in cronyism and giving contracts to her husband immediately after leaving county employment.
 Granholm and her supporters responded that no ethical violations occurred and that Mulhern had earned the contracts on his own merits.

 Granholm was the first woman ever nominated by a major party to be Michigan governor.
 Following her primary victory, Granholm chose state Sen. John Cherry as her running mate.